Ycristian01/mi_bodega/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This website allows you to save images with a description and share them with other users who are members of your account.

+As an unregistered user you can:

+* Create a user with email and password

-Things you may want to cover:
+* Introduce a payment method if you want to subscribe to the premium features

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Share content with users that you invited to your account

+* Save images in different spaces called 'boxes' in order to personalize your account

+* Invite unregistered users with a email

+* You will need ruby '3.0.0', 'rails', '~> 6.1.3' or forward so you can run the program

+* You can find the app in heroku too: https://my-warehouse01.herokuapp.com/